LiveInChat/lool/markdown/en/policy.md

 4. CHILDREN’S PRIVACY

-LOOOL is not intended for and does not target the application to children under the age of 13.
-LOOOL will not knowingly collect personal information on anyone under the age of 13.
-Children under 13 are not allowed to use LOOOL.
-If you are based in the EU or EEA you may only use LOOOL if you are over the age at which you can provide consent to data processing under the laws of your country.
+LO_OL is not intended for and does not target the application to children under the age of 13.
+LO_OL will not knowingly collect personal information on anyone under the age of 13.
+Children under 13 are not allowed to use LO_OL.
+If you are based in the EU or EEA you may only use LO_OL if you are over the age at which you can provide consent to data processing under the laws of your country.

 5. YOUR RIGHTS, CHOICE AND ACCESS